 CDLC completes and submits a Plan of Service to the New York State Education Department every five years.
 This plan identifies and provides an overview of our current and future services and programs.

-We partner with members to strengthen library service through education, shared collections, and local connections.
+The Capital District Library Council partners with members to strengthen library service through education, shared collections, and local connections.

 Approved by the Board of Trustees November 2017

 Approved by the Board of Trustees February 2012

 Capital District Library Council provides support, consultation, services and opportunities for engagement to libraries and cultural heritage organizations within the greater Capital District region of New York.

 Membership is open to libraries and library systems of all types: academic, public, school, corporate, hospital, government agencies, historical societies, museums, and archives.
 Bringing together regional collections and local connections, members achieve together what could not be achieved separately.